laipz8200/anime-librarian/README.md

 5. **Missing Target Directories**: If the AI suggests moving files to directories that don't exist, create those directories first or use the `--dry-run` option to preview changes
 6. **Logging**: Use the `--verbose` flag to enable detailed logging for troubleshooting

-You can also run `python -m anime_librarian.main --help` to see all available command-line options that might help address specific issues.
+You can also run `anime-librarian --help` to see all available command-line options that might help address specific issues.

 ## Contributing